KevinHCH/charis/README.md

 charis gen -p "vibrant cyberpunk skyline at dusk"

 # Edit and merge utilities with concise aliases and flags
-charis ed -i ./photo.jpg -t "change the background to a sunset" charis mg -i ./a.png ./b.jpg --layout horizontal
+charis ed -i ./photo.jpg -p "change the background to a sunset" charis mg -i ./a.png ./b.jpg --layout horizontal
 ```